 Finally, if you want to spice your site up a little and boost traffic, add social media such as Twitter, Digg and Stumble Upon.
-For this task, I’ll direct you to a previous article of mine here on MUO which covers the subject in depth.

 What do you think of the FREE Thesis WordPress theme clone?
 Which is your favourite professional-looking WordPress theme?